randytsuch/Espressure/README.md

 Then turns on pump power for (8330 - dimtime + DELAY_AFTER_STOP).

 DELAY_AFTER_STOP = 8330/2, or 1/4 waveform.
 It is there to stop inductive kickback from the pump when you turn it off.

+Then turn pump off, and exits interrupt.

+Pump power is read from analog input A0.
+The main program reads A0, then scales from 0-1023 to 0-128 for an actual pot that is connected to +5V, A0 and ground

+Can also use ESP32 analog output, to let ESP32 control pump power for automated pressure profiling.